-In compliance with the Individuals with Disabilities Education Improvement Act ("IDEA"), all students with Individualized Education Programs ("IEPs") or Section 504 Plans will need to meet all promotion criteria for Great Lakes Academy unless their IEP indicates separate goals in particular content areas.
-If this is the case, satisfactorily meeting those goals will satisfy that component of the promotion criteria of Great Lakes Academy.
-Children with IEPs or 504 Plans may also be retained if they exceed 15 absences.
+In compliance with the Individuals with Disabilities Education Improvement Act ("IDEA"), all students with Individualized Education Programs ("IEPs") or Section 504 Plans will need to meet all promotion criteria for Great Lakes Academy in content areas where they are not receiving IEP services.
+For content areas where services are required, a student will be promoted without summer school if they have met benchmarks and goals outlined in their IEP.

 For standardized testing, students with disabilities must be provided the accommodations and modifications outlined on their IEP.
-The designated assessment scores and other criteria outlined in the promotion criteria applies to students with disabilities unless the IEP modifies the promotion criteria in whole or in part.